In the summer, pretty much every home needs an air conditioner.

 Best For Older Building Without External Unit Permit

-The perfect type of AC unit to use here would be a powerful split-system device but these older buildings are usually a part of heritage.
-As a consequence, you are not allowed to put any kind of AC shell on the outside wall.
+The perfect type of AC unit to use here would be a powerful split-system device, but these older buildings are usually a part of heritage.
+As a consequence, you are not allowed to put any AC shell on the outside wall.

 What you can do is mount the AC unit on the wall.

 With strong supporters, you can hang these types of air conditioners on the wall (the higher, the better).
 Additionally, you have to install 2 air pipes through the wall behind the AC unit for the hot air to be released outdoors.
 Obviously, you will need professional help with the installation.

 The wall-mounted air conditioners are usually a bit bigger.
 Also, if you run them continuously on 100%, the wall behind them can become quite hot.
 The two air pipes dispersing the heat outdoor can warm up quite a bit if you’re not careful.

 The window-mounted air conditioner type with an in-built heater can be more expensive but will provide a source of heating in the winter as well as a source of cooling in the summer.